-WHAT ARE THE KEY OUTPUTS OF YOUR JOB - ROLES AND RESPONSIBILITIES?
-WHAT ARE THE KEY COMPETENCIES REQUIRED IN YOUR JOB?
+OF YOUR JOB - ROLES AND RESPONSIBILITIES?
+WHA!
+ARE THE KEY COMPETENCIES REQUIRED IN YOUR JOB?
 WHAT ARE THE LEARNING INDICATORS REQUIRED IN YOUR JOB?
-WHAT ARE THE STATUTORY REQUIRED IN YOUR JOB?
+WHAT ARE THE STATUTORY REQUIREMENTS REQUIRED IN YOUR JOB?
 (WHAT RESULTS DO YOU HAVE TO ACHIEVE) (LIST MINIMUM QUALIFICATIONS /EXPERIENCES REQUIRED WHEN RECRUITING NEW AND EXTERNAL CANDIDATES) Uses a variety of equipment, which may include light vehicles (cars.
-Knowledge Qualifications Valid EC driver's license Registration as Traffic Officer vans, etc.) office equipment such as • • Grade 12 Professional Driver's Permit Responsible for: Basic General Management Basic Human Resources ■ Basic Iranic Iraining Performs inspection functions; Management raining Investigation of possible Relevant Traffic Diploma amendments of relevant legislation; - Departmental training courses Collect statistical data; Administer inspection services; Knowledge of applicable regulating Act/measures Course in the Interpretation of Law and Court Procedures Institute prosecution; Basic knowledge of Constitution Experience Compiles reports and keep records; Machinery Loffin Long concinence areas L Gives evidence in court for any Clear understanding and application Anational Road Traffic Act Road 4 years experience as a trainc Law Officer transgression, when required; Identifies and eliminates traffic Traffic Management Corporation Act problems; and and the Criminal Procedure Act Patrols roads and Investigates Skills roadworthiness of venicles.
-Ability to conduct inspections and investigations Receives instruction/guidance on Issuing of summonses several closely related subjects areas which are straightforward; Basic application of the Criminal Solves problems through the Conflict Resolution application of standing instructions or procedures; Decision making is confined to job holder but could influence others: machinery Interpersonal relationship Plans in respect of own work and Communication may influence work of others; and Provide or obtain required
+Knowledge Qualifications Valid EC driver's license Registration as Traffic Officer vans, etc.) office equipment such as Basic Computer Literacy ■ Grade 12 Neglistiation as main concernation.
+Professional Driver's Permit computer photocopier, etc.; Basic General Management Basic Traffic Training Responsible for: Deforms inspection functions: Basic Human Resources Management Training nvestigation of possible Basic Planning and Organizing Relevant Traffic Diploma amendments of relevant legislation; Basic Safety Principles Departmental training courses Collect statistical data; Knowledge of applicable regulating Course in the Interpretation of Law and Court Procedures Administer inspection services, Aculledsules Institute prosecution; Basic knowledge of Constitution Experience Compiles reports and keep records; Machinery 4 years experience as a Traffic Law Gives evidence in court for any transgression, when required; Clear understanding and application of National Road Traffic Act, Road Officer Identifies and eliminates traffic Traffic Management Corporation Act and the Criminal Procedure Act Patrols roads and Investigates Skills roadworthiness of vehicles. ■ Ability to conduct inspections and investigations Receives instruction/guidance on several closely related subjects Issuing of summonses areas which are straightforward; basic application of the Criminal Procedure Act Solves problems through the Conflict Resolution application of stationing instructions of procedures; Ability to operate equipment and Decision making is confined to job holder, but could influence others; macninery Interpersonal relationship Plans in respect of own work and Communication may influence work of others; and Provide or obtain required

+WHAT ARE THE KEY OUTPUTS OF YOUR JOB - ROLES AND RESPONSIBILITIES?
 WHAT ARE THE KEY COMPETENCIES REQUIRED IN YOUR JOB?
 WHAT ARE THE LEARNING INDICATORS REQUIRED IN YOUR JOB?
 WHAT ARE THE STATUTORY REQUIREMENTS REQUIRED IN YOUR JOB?
-(WHAT RESULTS DO YOU HAVE TO ACHIEVE) (LIST MINIMUM QUALIFICATIONS /EXPERIENCES REQUIRED WHEN RECRUITING NEW AND EXTERNAL CANDIDATES) Standard interaction with clients on procedures and basic policy matters. information requiring simple information Routine written reports, letters and, memoranda Creativity Procedures and policies are well established and little innovation is required
+TO ACHIEVE) (EDT MINIMON WOLL TO Standard interaction with clients on procedures and basic policy matters. information requiring simple information Routine written reports, letters and, memoranda Creativity Procedures and policies are well established and little innovation is required